 There are 2 main things that make a sex toy material unsafe: (1) porosity and (2) toxicity.

-Porous Material: A toy material that is porous has tiny micro pores in the material itself.
+Porous Material: A toy material that is porous has tiny micropores in the material itself.
 These pores usually can’t be seen by the naked eye, as it has to do with the density of the structure of the material.
 Porous toys can never be fully clean.
 They cannot be sterilized.
-Germs, bacteria, and mold will bloom in those micro-pores, even if you wash it thoroughly.
+Germs, bacteria, and mould will bloom in those micro-pores, even if you wash it thoroughly.

 Bottom line: Avoid porous toys.

 Exception: But!
-There is a tiny bit of wiggle room when it comes to porosity, but only with male masturbators.
-The vast majority of male masturbators (ie, male sleeves) are porous so you literally cannot avoid it.
+There is a tiny bit of wiggle room when it comes to porosity, but only with penis masturbators.
+The vast majority of penis masturbators (ie, sleeves) are porous so you literally cannot avoid it.
 Some sleeves are toxic on top of porous, which is why it’s best to stick to trustworthy companies.
-Tenga and Fleshlight are particularly trusted as non-toxic male masturbators.
-They’re still porous (so don’t hang onto them long), but they’re about as least harmful for you as male masturbators go and they at least aren’t used internally like dildos or anal plugs.
+Tenga and Fleshlight are particularly trusted as non-toxic masturbators.
+They’re still porous (so don’t hang onto them long), but they’re about as least harmful for you as penis masturbators go and they at least aren’t used internally like dildos or anal plugs.